-Hong Kong's electronics, toys, and fashion markets are particularly excellent.
-It is considered the world’s freest economy, with low taxes, which gives you advantages for low prices and wide selection.
+It is a place to go to find deals.
+The generally mild and sunny weather is an attraction for people wishing to escape frigid, dreary northern climes.
+The electronics, toys, and fashion markets are particularly excellent.
+It is considered the world's freest economy and has low taxes that give you advantages for low prices and wide selection.

-Below are our suggestions for the best places to go shopping at Christmas in Hong Kong.
+Below are our suggestions for the best places to go shopping during Christmas in Hong Kong.
 See our luxury, middle price, and bargain ideas.

 Luxury Christmas Shopping

-houses a large Apple store; Bose and Oregon Scientific for sophisticated electronics products; Lane Crawford, ZARA, and Burberry and many others for luxurious clothing; and famed jewelers such as Chopard, CARAT, Pandora, and BVLGARI.
+The IFC Mall houses a large Apple store and Bose and Oregon Scientific for sophisticated electronics products.
+For fashion, there are Lane Crawford, ZARA, and Burberry and many others.
+There are famed jewelers such as Chopard, CARAT, Pandora, and BVLGARI.

-The Landmark Mall and boutique cluster for more high fashion is about 200 meters southeast via the Central Station underpass.
+The Landmark Mall and boutique area for high fashion is about 200 meters southeast via the Central Station underpass.

-The cluster includes the interlinked Prince's Building for Chanel, a. testoni, Cartier, and Ralph Lauren.
+The cluster of shops includes the interlinked Prince's Building for Chanel, a. testoni, Cartier, and Ralph Lauren.
 Alexandra House has Prada and Dolce & Gabbana.
 Chater House closest to the IFC has Armani shops.

-The IFC Towers complex houses the "6-star" Four Seasons Hotel with the best Michelen 3-star Cantonese and French restaurants in Hong Kong, right above the IFC Mall.
+The IFC Towers complex houses the "6-star" Four Seasons Hotel with the best Michelen 3-star Cantonese restaurant in the region.
+There is also Caprice that is one of the best French restaurants.
+They are above the IFC Mall.
 You can watch the evening light show from the windows while dining.

 Middle-Price Christmas Shopping